HumanCellAtlas/dcp-community/rfcs/text/0000-roadmaps+planning.md

 ### DCP Product Backlog

 The DCP ZenHub board is the Product Backlog for DCP.
-All DCP component repos that will assign items to a DCP Release and Milestone MUST be added to the ZenHub *DCP Backlogs* workspace.
-The [DCP PM Team](https://github.com/orgs/HumanCellAtlas/teams/dcp-pm-team) in the Human Cell Atlas GitHub organization MUST have write access to all the repo(s) in the *DCP workspace*.
+All DCP component repositories that will assign items to a DCP Release and Milestone MUST be added to the ZenHub *DCP Backlogs* workspace.
+The [DCP PM Team](https://github.com/orgs/HumanCellAtlas/teams/dcp-pm-team) in the Human Cell Atlas GitHub organization MUST have write access to all the repositories in the *DCP workspace*.

-The top-level *dcp* repo MUST contain **all** significant work that is important to the DCP community and requires visibility and prioritization.
+The top-level *dcp* repository MUST contain **all** significant work that is important to the DCP community and requires visibility and prioritization.
 This includes Roadmap objectives and product-wide technical requirements (e.g. “components should have logs...“).

 If Institutions are using other project management applications such as Jira for internal requirements and reporting, then all DCP related issues in a Release MUST be *projected* into ZenHub for transparency and finer granularity for tracking progress.

-To avoid maintenance overhead due to duplicate or incomplete issues, the creation of new items in the *dcp* repo SHOULD be limited to the PM Team or a facilitator from the Architecture Team.
+To avoid maintenance overhead due to duplicate or incomplete issues, the creation of new items in the *dcp* repository SHOULD be limited to the PM Team or a facilitator from the Architecture Team.

 DCP Product Backlog items are modeled as User Stories, Epics, and Spikes.

 #### Owners

-A DCP owner MUST be assigned to each issue in the Product Backlog in the *dcp* repo to coordinate progress and drive the issue to on-time closure.
-This owner is responsible for ensuring that related issues are created in component repo(s) and linked to Epics within the *dcp* repo.
+A DCP owner MUST be assigned to each issue in the Product Backlog in the *dcp* repository to coordinate progress and drive the issue to on-time closure.
+This owner is responsible for ensuring that related issues are created in component repositories and linked to Epics within the *dcp* repository.

-For example, an implementation task for a specific component resides in its own repo and is linked to the relevant Epic in the *dcp* repo.
+For example, an implementation task for a specific component resides in its own repository and is linked to the relevant Epic in the *dcp* repository.

 #### User Stories